The Michigan DUI Process

 For detailed analysis of every facet of Michigan DUI cases, scroll through the DUI section of my blog - I update it with 2 new articles every week.
 Here, we’ll do a summary overview of a typical Michigan drunk driving case.

-When you get out, you’ll typically leave with a citation for a DUI charge (in Michigan, the technical term is OWI, short for “Operating While Intoxicated”), a paper license, and no car.
-You’ll have to get it out of impound.
-When you finally get back home, it’s normal to feel full of regret, fear and humiliation, and want a good shower.
+Usually (but not always), you're released with a citation for a DUI charge (in Michigan, the technical term is OWI, short for “Operating While Intoxicated”) and a paper license instead of the one you had.
+Your car has been towed, and you’ll have to get it out of impound.
+When you finallydo get back home, it’s normal to feel full of regret, fear and humiliation, and want a good shower.

-After taking stock of the situation for a while, you begin to look for a lawyer.
-Drunk Driving cases are highly specialized. matters that involve countless legal and scientific nuances.
-Every part of the case must be scrutinized, including the traffic stop, the administration of field sobriety tests, the breath (or blood) test and the results that follow.
-A lawyer either concentrates in the DUI and DWI field, or not.
-If you’re facing a DUI, it's to your advantage to confine your search to lawyers, like me, whose focus is in the drunk driving field.
+After this whole DUI thing sinks in, you begin to look for a lawyer.
+Drunk driving cases are highly specialized matters that involve countless legal and scientific nuances.
+Every part of the case must be scrutinized, including the traffic stop, the administration of field sobriety tests, the breath (or blood) test and the results that followed.
+A lawyer either concentrates in the DUI field, or not.
+If you’re facing a DUI, it's to your advantage to confine your search to lawyers, like me, whose focus is in the drunk driving area.

 At its simplest, here are the “steps” in a DUI case:The Arrest

 This is pretty self-explanatory.
 If you’ve been charged with an OWI offense, then you've already gone through it, anyway.
-When we meet, we'll go over everything that took place before and during your arrest.
+When we meet, we'll go over everything that took place before, during and after your arrest.
 We’ll look closely at why you were pulled over and how you did on any field sobriety tests.
-I will examine all the evidence and facts closely, including the police report, your version of what happened, and the Police in-car video, as well.The Arraignment
+I will examine all the evidence and facts closely, including your version of what happened, the police report, and any dash cam video, as well.The Arraignment

 A trial occurs because the Michigan DUI defense lawyer and the Prosecutor cannot agree on a mutually acceptable charge.
 A trial results in a verdict of either “guilty,” or “not guilty.”
 Nobody wants to go to trial unless they’re sure they can win, and the numbers overwhelmingly demonstrate that they are losing propositions.
-On average, in Michigan, out of all the DUI-related arrests, about .18% (that’s zero-POINT-one-eight) of cases go to trial and win.
+On average, in Michigan, out of all the DUI-related arrests, about .18% (that’s POINT-one-eight) of cases go to trial and win.
 According to the official statistics compiled by the Michigan State Police as part of its legally required Annual Drunk Driving Audit, which tracks every alcohol-related traffic arrest in Michigan, well under one-quarter of one percent of all DUI-related arrests result in a “not guilty” verdict.
-Very few cases are actually taken to trial; as I noted above, most DUI cases are resolved by plea and/or sentence agreements.The Pre-Sentence Investigation (PSI)
+This is why very few cases are actually taken to trial, and most are resolved by plea and/or sentence agreements.The Pre-Sentence Investigation (PSI)

 If you hire me as your Detroit DUI lawyer, I'll never lose sight of the fact that the most important part of my job is to minimize all the penalties that can be thrown at you (including jail, when it’s a real possibility).
 I will use my experience and skills to protect you and be your best advocate.
 Whatever else, I don't get paid to watch my clients get hammered by the Judge - I get paid to make sure they don't.The Outcome

-The truth is that a DUI case will cost a lot of money, right from the start.
-That money “faucet” is turned on the moment you're released from Jail, and have to post some sort of cash bond.
+On things that's true is that a DUI case will cost a lot of money, right from the start.
+That money “faucet” is turned on the moment you're released from jail, and have to post some sort of cash bond.
 From there, it just seems to pour out: Getting the car out of impound, hiring a lawyer, fines and costs, driver responsibility fees, increased car insurance rates, repaying the municipality for arrest fees, probation fees, plus any additional costs a person will have to shell out for counseling or alcohol education ordered by the Judge.
-DUI cases are big business for Courts and the cities within their various jurisdictions.
+DUI cases are big business for courts and the cities within their various jurisdictions.
 A DUI is a very expensive mistake, but often enough, we can limit the primary damage to monetary consequences.

 In the end, I will make sure that, beyond the financial impact, your DUI represents nothing more than a mistake in judgment, and an out-of-character incident for you, and I will make things better for you.
 I’ll see to it that you avoid all the legal and negative consequences possible, including a difficult term of probation and any unnecessary classes, counseling and/or treatment.
 Call me to find out how.